isdrk/spdk/doc/jsonrpc.md

 If qos_mode is burst_ready, rate limiter starts ready to burst immediately.
 If qos_mode is earned_burst, rate limiter starts like strict leaky bucket, but can burst later if credits are earned.

+For the refill period, start by assuming the user's refill_period_us is correct.
+It is calculated that how many tokens are refilled per the period (naive income).
+Compare the naive income against io_burst.
+If the naive income is smaller than io_burst, override the tick period because the user's refill_period_us was too fast.

 #### Parameters

  Name                  | Optional   | Type   | Description